bennyfreemantle/login-app/README.md

 # Login App

-### A simple Sing up and Login application to practice interacting with databases with express
+### A simple Sign up and Login application to practice interacting with databases with express

 ---